How seahorse hotels protect endangered species in Australia

 Since the threatened species listing, the management of White’s seahorse has been supercharged with a boom in research and conservation efforts.

 When a project will impact the seahorse, it must have a management plan.
 The plans can vary.
-However, they contain actions to minimise impacts, which include alternative construction methods and project timing.
+However, they contain actions to minimize impacts, which include alternative construction methods and project timing.
 It’s vital to consider typical seahorse life cycles when working on projects.
 We must slow down high-risk activities around sensitive breeding periods.
 The plans recommend that scientific divers relocate any seahorse away from harm before any work occurs.

 But what happens if there are no suitable nearby new homes?
 That’s when we become hoteliers.